 Our First Graduates

 Griffith University’s first student undergraduate ceremony took place on the 25th February 1978.
 One hundred and seventy students graduated from our four foundation Schools with either a Bachelor of Arts or a Bachelor of Science.
 Debra Cunningham from the School of Australian Environmental Studies was our first Bachelor award recipient.
 We also awarded our first Doctorate at this ceremony to David Doddrell from the then School of Science.
-However, the first awarding of any Griffith degree to any student was made in 1976 to Peter Mayer, who was awarded a Master of Philosophy from the School of Humanities.
-We actually offered postgraduate training during our first year of teaching in 1975.
+However, the first awarding of any Griffith degree to any student was made in 1976 to Peter Mayer, who was awarded a Master of Arts from the School of Humanities.
+We offered postgraduate study from our first year of teaching in 1975.

 what level of study our pioneering students were undertaking - it was the